Why Kids Need to Eat Healthy Food

-What many parents don't know is that food plays an important role in having healthy teeth.
-What you feed your children for dinner can directly impact the health and strength of their growing teeth, making dinner choices even more significant.
+We all know that kids need certain nutrients in their diet to grow up healthy.
+What might come as a surprise, though, is that food plays an important role in the development of healthy teeth and gums, too.
+What you feed your children for dinner can directly impact the health and strength of their growing teeth, making it all the more important to get them on board with healthy meal choices.

 Healthy Dinners for Kids